expand/collapse risk warning

 What is speculation?

-When people refer to speculation they mean the sale or purchase of financial assets which are likely to experience a fall or rise in their price in the near future.
-When compared with investment, speculation is far riskier since it aims to benefit from short-term fluctuations in price.
+Although there is a fairly fine line between investment and speculation, there are some key differences.
+When people refer to speculation, they mean the sale or purchase of financial assets likely to experience a fall or rise in their price shortly.
+Compared with investment, speculation is far riskier since it aims to benefit from short-term fluctuations in price.

 Although it is contrary to popular belief, speculators’ decisions are not down to chance.
 Rather, they are the result of comprehensive technical analysis as well as in-depth training.
 Keen speculators will put considerable effort into learning how to carry out a thorough analysis of every aspect of the market as well as the instrument that they are investing in so that they can be as successful as possible in achieving their goal of making a profit.